pagrigaliunas/item-store/README.md

 Project should contain instructions how to build and use the project.
 ## Requirements
 To compile and run this application with gradle you require:
-* JDK 1.8 or above
+* JDK 1.8 or above.
+JAVA_HOME should point to installed JDK.
 ## Building application
 To build application, simply type: